 The VLT analysis next concentrates on allocating the aggregate number of visits and gaming dollars in New York's market area to potential venues.
 There are several existing facilities in New York and in the surrounding states and Canada.
-As of October 2017, three of the four recently authorized New York casinos, as well as a Suffolk VLT facility and 460 Nassau OTB machines hosted at Resorts World have opened and/or are now operational.
+As of October 2018, all four of the recently authorized New York casinos have opened, and 1,000 VLT machines at Jake's 58 and 505 Nassau OTB at Resorts World VLT machines are now operational.
 Each facility is competing for potential VLT players and gaming dollars.
 While the number of players and the amount of gaming dollars is projected to grow over time, in the short run, they are relatively fixed.
 The introduction of a new facility anywhere in the nine-state-area will reduce the players and gaming dollars available to nearby facilities.
 The following describes two methods for determining the distribution of potential VLT customers and revenue among all competing facilities.